This footballer lost over £200,000 to gambling. Now he helps others who are struggling

 I tell the lads about some of my coping mechanisms and also refer them to help from places like Gamblers Anonymous or Gamble Aware.
 Not everyone agrees with all of my personal coping mechanisms, but they’re just what work for me.

 For instance, Cheltenham Races used to be my favourite day out of the year.
 These days, I’ll watch it at home and I sit there with a pen and paper and write down all the bets I would have made.
 I start with an imaginary £1,000 and I just track how quickly it would take for me to lose all of that.
 That method wouldn’t work for everyone.

 Every time I speak to a young lad struggling, it’s like looking in the mirror.
-I had one lad from a Premier League club recently just sobbing in my arms.
+I had one lad from a Premier League club come to me just sobbing in my arms.
 He had a young family to support.
 To be honest, the most important thing I offer is someone to talk to.
 Sometimes you just want someone to pour your heart out to.